NiiJoshua/Installing-OSMnx-on-Windows/README.md

 ![image info](./images/Screenshot2.png)

 * The installation has to be done in the base/root terminal.
 There’re two ways to go about this (which is really cool for Windows), 1.
-Click the home button, search for Anaconda (mostly appears as a folder) click the drop down and click Anaconda Promt or 2.
-Run anaconda and launch CMD.exe prompt to directly work in the base terminal (pretty easy huh!).
+Click the home button, search for Anaconda (mostly appears as a folder) click the drop-down and click Anaconda Prompt or 2.
+Run anaconda and launch the CMD.exe prompt to directly work in the base terminal (pretty easy huh!).

 ![image info](./images/Screenshot3.png)